FOOTBALL SCOREBOARD — November 10 - Portsmouth Daily Times

 Division IV Region 16

-7 Springfield Shawnee (11-1) vs. 6 Cincinnati Wyoming (11-1) at Trotwood-Madison High School Miami Valley Hospital SportsPlex
+(6) Cincinnati Wyoming 21, (7) Springfield Shawnee 20 (at Trotwood-Madison High School Miami Valley Hospital SportsPlex)

 Division V Region 19